astrapi69/die-jaeger-und-die-gejagten/manuscript/chapters/02-chapter.md

 ## 6:58 a.m. local time

-Officer Daryl Mensah stared at his partner's body, trying to understand why his hand wouldn't stop shaking. shaking.
+Officer Daryl Mensah stared at his partner’s body, wondering why his hand wouldn’t stop trembling.

-Jenny Martinez lay in a pool of blood in front of the 24-hour gas station, which they actually just wanted to stop for a routine check. wanted to stop.
-Three gunshot wounds to the chest.
+Jenny Martinez lay in a pool of blood outside the 24-hour gas station they’d pulled into for a routine call.
+Three shots to the chest.
 Precise.
-Professional.
+Efficient.

-Daryl had fired.
+Daryl had fired them.

 But Jenny had shot first.
 At the child.

-"Dispatch, we need... we need everything here," he spoke into the radio, his voice raspy.
-"Officer down.
+“Dispatch, we need... we need everything,” he said hoarsely into the radio.
+“Officer down.
 Civilian down.
-Suspect..."
-He faltered.
-"Suspect neutralized."
+Suspect...”
+He paused.
+“Suspect neutralized.”

-How did you explain that the suspect was your own partner?
+How do you explain that the suspect was your own partner?

-It had started at 3 o'clock in the morning.
-An emergency call - domestic violence in apartment 12B.
-Standard procedure.
-They had driven there, knocked on the door.
-Mrs. Chen, a neurologist Daryl had encountered before during a traffic stop, had called for help.
+It began around 3 a.m.
+Domestic disturbance in apartment 12B.
+Standard response.
+They knocked.

+Mrs. Chen — a neurologist Daryl had once pulled over for speeding — had called for help.

-But when she opened the door, Jenny was just... freaked out.
+But the moment the door opened, Jenny lost it.

-"You see it too, don't you?"
-Jenny had whispered, pointing her gun at Mrs. Chen.
-"The thing in her head.
-It's It's moving."
+“You see it too, don’t you?” she whispered, aiming her gun at Mrs. Chen.
+“That thing in her head.
+It’s moving.”

-"Jenny, drop the gun!"
+“Jenny, drop the weapon!”

-"They're all infected, Daryl.
-Can't you see it?"
-Jenny's eyes were dilated, her pupils strangely small.
-"They have something in them.
-Something hungry."
+“They’re infected, Daryl.
+All of them.
+Can’t you see it?”
+Her pupils were pinpoints.
+Her voice brittle.
+“They’ve got something inside.
+Something _hungry_.”

-Mrs. Chen had tried to explain that she was all right, that she had just had a bad dream.
-But Jenny didn't listen. not listen.
-She took aim.
+Mrs. Chen tried to explain — it was just a bad dream, she was fine.

+Jenny didn’t listen.

-And then she pulled the trigger.
+She pulled the trigger.

-Daryl had had no choice.
+And Daryl had no choice.

-Now he knelt beside Mrs. Chen, who was wounded but alive.
-"It's okay," he murmured as he applied pressure to the the bullet wound on her shoulder.
-"You'll be fine."
+Now he knelt beside Mrs. Chen.
+She was wounded, but alive.
+“It’s okay,” he murmured, pressing a towel against her shoulder.
+“You’re going to be okay.”

-"Officer," Mrs. Chen reached for his arm, her eyes wide and clear.
-"Your partner... she wasn't herself, wasn't she?"
+“Officer...” she reached for his arm, eyes wide and lucid.
+“Your partner... she wasn’t herself, was she?”

 Daryl froze.
-"What do you mean?"
+“What do you mean?”

-"The eyes.
-Did you see her eyes?
-The flickering?"
+“Her eyes.
+Did you see them flicker?”

+He had.
-He had seen it.
-Jenny's eyes had pulsed as if there was a faint light behind them.
+Jenny’s eyes had pulsed — as if something dim and alien was glowing behind them.

-"It's not her fault," Mrs. Chen whispered.
-"She wasn't herself anymore.
-None of them are."
+“It wasn’t her fault,” Mrs. Chen whispered.
+“She wasn’t herself anymore.
+None of them are.”

-"Who are you talking about?"
+“None of who?”

-Mrs. Chen gestured weakly towards the window.
-Daryl followed her gaze and saw people standing in the street.
-Dozens of of them.
-All of them were looking up at the apartment.
+She pointed weakly to the window.

+Outside, people stood in the street.
+Dozens of them.
+All looking up at the apartment.
-All with the same flickering light in their eyes.
+All with that same flickering glow in their eyes.

-Daryl's radio crackled: "All units, all units.
-We have multiple incidents throughout the city.
+Daryl’s radio crackled to life:
-Repeat: multiple incidents.
-Officers are attacking civilians.
+“All units, multiple incidents citywide.
+Repeat: Officers attacking civilians.
 Civilians attacking officers.
-All available units..."
+All available units—”

-The dispatcher's voice broke off.
-Then, after a moment of silence: "Help.
-Someone... they're here.
-They're all here and they're staring at me and I can't...
-I can't..."
+The voice cut out.
 Silence.
+Then: “Help.
+They’re here.
+They’re all here.
+They’re staring at me and I can’t— I can’t—”

+Silence again.

-Daryl reached for his gun, checked the magazine.
-Full load.
+Daryl checked his weapon.
+Full magazine.
 But how many shots would he need?
-And at who would he shoot?
+And who — or what — would he be shooting?

-Mrs. Chen tugged at his sleeve.
-"The lights," she gasped, "have you seen the golden lights?"
+Mrs. Chen tugged on his sleeve.
+“The lights,” she gasped.
+“Did you see the golden lights?”

+He had.
-He had seen them.
-Glowing dots in the sky that moved like living stars.
+Points of light in the sky, drifting like living stars.

-"What are they?"
+“What are they?”

-"I don't know," Mrs. Chen replied.
-"But I think...
-I think they're here to help."
+“I don’t know,” she said softly.
+“But I think...
+I think they’re here to help.”

 ---